-For the year ended December 31, 2020, approximately US\$256,000 in capital expenditures were made towards improvements to the water treatment process and repairs to the treating plant roof.
+For the year ended December 31, 2021, approximately US\$606,000 in capital expenditures were made towards improvements to the stormwater treatment process and an extension to the maintenance shop.

 McAlisterville, Pennsylvania

 The McAlisterville, Pennsylvania, facility operates on approximately 16 hectares of land and specializes in the treating of railway ties.
 The facilities include two pressure treating cylinders for oil-borne preservatives, giving a combined annual treating capacity of approximately 30,000 cubic metres.
 The plant also includes a crosstie and switch tie inspection facility and a pre-plating line capable of processing 300,000 ties annually and offices for production and wood procurement personnel.